njthio/roon-web-controller/README.md

 ******
 Additional visual tweaks for my own use include:
--More diffuse background blur using the "Cover" option -Adjustment to album art positioning in veritical mode.
+- More diffuse background blur using the "Cover" option
+- Adjustment to album art positioning in veritical mode.
--Rounded borders to cover art.
+- Rounded borders to cover art.
--Reduced size of track info area.
+- Reduced size of track info area.
--Updated iOS webapp html to display black status bar instead of white on modern iOS installs.
+- Updated iOS webapp html to display black status bar instead of white on modern iOS installs.

 Install notes:
 I needed to install an older version of node.js. for a successful installation.